oslomet-arx-as-a-service/Rapport/de-identification/de-identification.md

 We will briefly talk about the pseudonymization before moving on to Anonymization which has been the focus of the teams work is the basis of the features implemented in the solution.

  **Pseudonymization**
  Pseudonymization is a type of de-identification where the association between data and person is removed.
 It achieves this by introducing a new bi-directional mapping between a individual in the dataset and his or hers identifiers.
-Pseudonymization can be irreversible, in that case the mapping to the identifers are deleted or reversible.
+Pseudonymization can be irreversible, in that case the mapping to the identifers are deleted.
 Pseudonymization is regarded as a weak form of de-identification as the identifiers have only been moved to a separate mapping.

  **Anonymization**
  Anonymization intends to irreversibly reduce the linkage between an individual and identifying information in a dataset.